 - You feel ashamed about how your arms look.

 - Even doing things like waving or writing can be intimidating because of the unattractive way your arms move.

 Excellent results & better quality of life: how to lift arm sagging skin

 In a five-year retrospective study, patients reported their overall satisfaction in the results of their arm lift as excellent or pleasing.
 77.4% rated their quality of life after the procedure as higher than before.
 Patients with a stable weight before and after the surgery are reported as having the highest levels of satisfaction with the procedure.
 The results of your arm lift will be long lasting, and you can maintain your results with a stable weight and general fitness.

 Dr. Kara has been performing arm lift procedures for over 27 years.
 Hundreds of patients across Canada and around the world have firmer and shapelier arms thanks to his meticulous surgical techniques.
 Dr. Kara believes each arm is anatomically different and each patient has different concerns and expectations.
 This is why he takes the time to individually address every one of your questions as well as discuss the potential risks and outcomes during your consulation.
 He believes deciding on plastic surgery should be a positive and exciting experience and works with you to ensure it is.

 Scarring is inevitable with arm lifts, but Dr. Kara understands that you don't want to be left with easily visible scars.
-For this reason, included in the cost of your arm lift is specialized scar minimizing treatments.
-You'll have laser scar treatment with our CO2 laser to reduce the appearance and texture of your scars.
+For this reason, we offer advanced scar minimizing treatments.
+You can have laser scar treatment with our CO2 laser to reduce the appearance and texture of your scars.